lino-framework/lino/docs/ref/files.rst

 Python Tutorial for more.

-The :xfile:`__init__.py` files of a Django app are often empty, but with Lino these files can contain :class:`ad.Plugin` class definitions.
+The :xfile:`__init__.py` files of a Django app are often empty, but with Lino these files can contain :class:`lino.core.plugin.Plugin` class definitions.

 .. xfile:: media